Istres-Le Tubé Air Base: World War II

 Built prior to World War II, Istres Air Base was first used by the French Air Force during the early part of the war, and after the 1940 Battle of France and the June Armistice with Nazi Germany, became part of the limited (Armée de l'Air de Vichy) air force of the Vichy Government.
 It was attacked on several missions by Allied bombers based in England while under German control after November 1942.
 It was seized by Allied forces during Operation Dragoon, the Invasion of Southern France in August 1944 and was repaired and placed into operational use by the United States Army Air Forces XII Engineer Command, being turned over to Twelfth Air Force on 27 August 1944.

 The airfield was designated by the Americans as Istres/Le Tubé Airfield or Advanced Landing Ground Y-17.
 It was also given the AAF designation of USAAF Station 196.
 Twelfth Air Force initially assigned the 324th Fighter Group to the airfield on 2 September, with Republic P-47 Thunderbolts.
-However the 324th only remained a few days before moving forward to Amberieu on 6 September.
+However the 324th only remained a few days before moving forward to Ambérieu on 6 September.

 The main USAAF use of Istres was by the 64th Troop Carrier Group, which operated Douglas C-47 Skytrain transports from the airfield from September to November 1944.
 When the combat units moved north into eastern France, Istres was used by Air Transport Command as a transshipment point for supplies and Allied personnel, being administratively controlled by the 1411th Army Air Force Base Unit.

 With the end of the war, the Americans used Istres as a staging point between Occupied Germany and Morocco for air transport of personnel back to the United States.
 It was returned to full French control in October 1945.

 Sometime after World War II, until May 1958, Base Aérienne 125 was host to the Royal Air Force Liaison Party, that serviced transient British and Commonwealth military aircraft staging to and from the United Kingdom.
 In May 1958, the Royal Air Force Liaison Party, moved to Base Aérienne 115 Orange-Caritat where it continued into the early 1960s.